ese-detkin-lab/ese5190-2022-lab2b-esp/lab/04_slow_motion/README.md

 return two_times_data

-This function will theoretically double your input time.
+This function will theoretically slow down your input time.
 If you want to speed up, you can use the same method to remove some bits.